jordymeow/ai-engine/readme.txt

 == Changelog ==

+= 1.5.7 (2023/04/20) =
+* Fix: There were issues with the Audio Transcription.
+* Fix: Unhandled role (which was a system role when an error is thrown).
+* Fix: Pinecone servers could not been seen easily.
+* Add: Possibility to disable local memory.
+* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
+* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
+Thank you!

 = 1.5.6 (2023/04/19) =
 * Add: Typewriter effect for the chatbot v2, should play well with the syntax coloring and everything else.
 * Update: More refactoring and optimization of the chatbot v2.
 Ready to go forward!
-* 🎵 Discuss with other users about features and issues on [my Discord](https://discord.gg/bHDGh38).
-* 🌴 Keep me motivated with [a little review here](https://wordpress.org/support/plugin/ai-engine/reviews/).
-Thank you!

 = 1.5.3 (2023/04/18) =
 * Fix: Removed a few annoying PHP notices.